oasis-tcs/odata-vocabularies/docs/annotation-cheat-sheet.md

 <Annotation Term="Vocab.StringTerm" Path="SomeStringProperty" />
 ```

 The property referenced via the value path expression needs to have the same type as the term.
+A value path expression can always be used instead of a constant value, also in the more complicated cases below.

 ## Collections